Anypoint Community Manager Package Post Installation Instructions

 Active

-When using the Revenium Anypoint API Experience Hub Package with a Salesforce Profile different from System Administrator or API Experience Hub Member Subscriber, you need to assign the Permission Set Revenium Subscriber to the subscribers under that profile in order to make it work.
-To do this, go to Setup > Permission Sets > Revenium Subscriber > Manage Assignments (Figure 8).
-After that, assign the corresponding Subscribers to it and click Next (Figure 9).
-Finally, select an expiration date if appropriate and click Assign (Figure 10).
+When using the Revenium Salesforce Package with a Salesforce Profile different from System Administrator, you need to assign the Permission Set Revenium User to the subscribers under that profile in order to make it work.
+To do this, go to Setup > Permission Sets > Revenium User > Manage Assignments (Figure 4).
+After that, assign the corresponding Subscribers to it and click Next (Figure 5).
+Finally, select an expiration date if appropriate and click Assign (Figure 6).

 Only go through this instructions if your site allows public access (guest subscribers).

-When using the Revenium API Commerce Salesforce Package with a Guest Subscriber, you need to add the permissions specified in Table 5 to make it work.
+When using the Revenium API Commerce Salesforce Package with a Guest User, you need to add the permissions specified in Table 4 to make it work.

 Name